rfjakob/gocryptfs/README.md

 Changelog
 ---------

+v1.3 (not released yet)
+* Drop Go 1.4 compatability.
+You now need Go 1.5 (released 2015-08-19)
+  or higher to build gocryptfs.

 v1.2.1, 2017-02-26
 * Add an integrated speed test, `gocryptfs -speed`
 * Limit password size to 1000 bytes and reject trailing garbage after the newline